-2. Targeting only part of the organization
+2. Targeting only part of the organisation

 Some groups or departments are more vulnerable to risk than others.
 Maybe their usage of email differs or their employees have elevated permissions.
-This may lead to a decision to target only parts of the organization.
-But what we, as a security community, have learned from past breaches is that time and again they prove that attackers will start wherever they can before moving laterally throughout an organization.
+This may lead to a decision to target only parts of the organisation.
+But what we, as a security community, have learned from past breaches is that time and again they prove that attackers will start wherever they can before moving laterally throughout an organisation.

 More importantly, this selective targeting has two downsides coupled into it:

 It signals to employees and management that phishing is a threat to only the part of the organisation that is being tested and trained.
 When creating a security culture, we want each and every employee on board and this cannot be achieved when only some are being trained.